-There is no upward stream of the tide (excepting so close in-shore as to be useless to ships) all along the south coast from Cape Gaspé to a few many observations were made with the object of ascertaining the set, strength, and course of this peculiar stream.
+Of the fact of its being really the stream of flood, although running down the Estuary, there was ample opportunity of ascertaining; especially during the nine or ten days the vessel was employed in sounding within the limits above mentioned; and during which many observations were made with the object of ascertaining the set, strength, and course of this peculiar stream.
 The remarks made on the 19th July 1831, are selected as being alone nearly sufficient to establish the fact of this part of the general downward stream, or current, being the flood tide.
 The Gulnare was then at anchor, in 10 fathoms, about 1 mile N.E. of the eastern Razade islet.
 In the last quarter ebb the stream ceased, being prevented from coming to us by the shoals, which are dry at low water, between Green and Basque islands and the main, but it still continued to run strongly down a short distance outside of our anchorage.